DanielG19/Motion-Planning/README.md

 A*star would work the same way, but now it will take diagonal paths into consideration.

-*TODO: Cull waypoints from the path
+*TODO: Cull waypoints from the path.

 Using Breshenham, i can get a number of cells depending of how many cells i want to check in the path (numCells), then from p1 to p2, i check in my grid if those cells are available for my path, if every single cell is available, then i remove all the cells except the p1 and the p2, then i repeat the same for the next (numCells) cells.

 ![image](https://user-images.githubusercontent.com/29236973/133882380-f1390527-f0b8-490b-9121-0d7992d7c967.png)